kabirrgrover/medgemma-skin-lesion-classifier/README.md

 ## 🤝 Contributing

-This is a research project.
+This is a research project demonstrating advanced techniques for medical image classification.
 Contributions, issues, and discussions are welcome!

+Areas for contribution:
+- Additional calibration methods (Platt scaling, isotonic regression)
+- Alternative explainability techniques (LIME, SHAP)
+- Performance optimization
+- Documentation improvements

 ## 📄 License

-See LICENSE file for details.
-Note that:
+Code is provided under MIT License for educational purposes.

+**Note**:
-- MedGemma model has its own license terms
+- MedGemma model has separate license terms (Google)
-- HAM10000 dataset has its own usage terms
+- HAM10000 dataset has separate usage terms (research only)
-- Project code is provided as-is for educational purposes
+- This project is NOT licensed for clinical or commercial use

 ---

 **Disclaimer**: This project is for research and educational purposes only.
-It is not intended for clinical use or medical diagnosis.
+It is NOT a medical device and must NOT be used for clinical diagnosis.
 Always consult qualified healthcare professionals for medical decisions.

+---

+*Developed as a production-minded MVP demonstrating best practices for medical image classification with severe class imbalance.*